isjerryxiao/pacroller/README.md

 ### ignored pacnew
 A list of pacnew files that are silently ignored during parsing, any other pacnews will trigger a warning and prevent further upgrades.
 ### custom pacman hooks and packages
 Custom pacman hooks and packages output matching is configurable via `/etc/pacroller/known_output_override.py`.
+### check systemd status
+The "systemd-check" option allows pacroller to check fo degraded systemd services before an upgrade.
+### clear package cache
+Pacroller wipes /var/cache/pacman/pkg after a successful upgrade if the option "clear_pkg_cache" is set.
+### save pacman output
+Every time an upgrade is performed, the pacman output is stored into /var/log/pacroller.
+This can be configured via the "save_stdout" keyword.

 ## Limitations
 - Your favourite package may not be supported, however it's easy to add another set of rules.